andyperlitch/angularjs-table/README.md

 Attributes
 ----------
-The `mlhr-table` tag can have the following attributes:
+The `ap-mesa` tag can have the following attributes:

 |  attribute  |  type  | required |                                                         description                                                         |
 | ----------- | ------ | -------- | --------------------------------------------------------------------------------------------------------------------------- |